Azure-Samples/active-directory-dotnet-webapi-onbehalfof/README.md

 1. On the top bar, click on your account and under the **Directory** list, choose the Active Directory tenant where you wish to register your application.
 1. Click on **All services** in the left-hand nav, and choose **Azure Active Directory**.

-#### Register the service app (TodoListService)
+#### Register the service app (TodoListService-OBO)

-Click on **App registrations** and choose **New application registration**.
+1. In the  **Azure Active Directory** pane, click on **App registrations** and choose **New application registration**.

-1. Enter a friendly name for the application, for example 'TodoListService' and select 'Web app / API' as the Application Type.
-For the sign-on URL, enter the base URL for the sample, which is by default `https://localhost:44321`.
-Click on **Create** to create the application.
+1. Enter a friendly name for the application, for example 'TodoListService-OBO' and select 'Web app / API' as the *Application Type*.
+1. For the *sign-on URL*, enter the base URL for the sample, which is by default `https://localhost:44321/`.
+1. Click on **Create** to create the application.
-1. In the succeeding page, find the **Application ID** value and copy it to the clipboard.
+1. In the succeeding page, Find the *Application ID* value and copy it to the clipboard.
+You'll need it to configure the Visual Studio configuration file for this project.
-1. Then click on **Settings** and choose **Properties**.
+1. Then click on **Settings**, and choose **Properties**.
-1. For the App ID URI, replace the guid in the generated URI 'https://\<your_tenant_name\>/\<guid\>', with the name of your service, for example, 'https://\<your_tenant_name\>/TodoListService'.
+1. For the App ID URI, replace the guid in the generated URI 'https://\<your_tenant_name\>/\<guid\>', with the name of your service, for example, 'https://\<your_tenant_name\>/TodoListService-OBO' (replacing `<your_tenant_name>` with the name of your Azure AD tenant)
-1. From the Settings menu, choose **Keys** and add a key:
+1. From the Settings menu, choose **Keys** and add a new entry in the Password section:

+   - Type a key description (of instance `app secret`),
-    - Select a key duration of either **1 year**, **2 years** or **Never Expires**.
-When you save this page, the key value will be displayed, copy, and save the value in a safe location.
+   - Select a key duration of either **In 1 year**, **In 2 years**, or **Never Expires**.
+   - When you save this page, the key value will be displayed, copy, and save the value in a safe location.
-    - You will need this key later to configure the project in Visual Studio.
-    - This key value will not be displayed again, nor retrievable by any other means, so record it as soon as it is visible in the Azure portal.
+   - You'll need this key later to configure the project in Visual Studio.
+This key value will not be displayed again, nor retrievable by any other means, so record it as soon as it is visible from the Azure portal.

-NOTE:  In this sample, the `TodoListService` makes a delegated identity call to the Microsoft Graph API to read the user's profile.
-By default, when the `TodoListService` is registered with Active Directory, it is configured to request permission to the AAD Graph API. you can see this configuration in the "Required Permissions" configuration section.
-If you modify the `TodoListService` to call a different API, or if you build your own service that makes an On-Behalf-Of call, the service it calls and the permissions it requires must be added to the "Required Permissions" configuration in Azure AD.
+1. Configure Permissions for your application.
+To that extent, in the Settings menu, choose the 'Required permissions' section and then, click on **Add**, then **Select an API**, and type `Microsoft Graph` in the textbox.
+Then, click on  **Select Permissions** and select **User.Read**.

-#### Register the TodoListClient app
+#### Register the client app (TodoListClient-OBO)

-1. Sign in to the [Azure portal](https://portal.azure.com).
-2. On the top bar, click on your account and under the **Directory** list, choose the Active Directory tenant where you wish to register your application.
-3. Click on **More Services** in the left-hand nav, and choose **Azure Active Directory**.
-4. Click on **App registrations** and choose **New application registration**.
+1. In the  **Azure Active Directory** pane, click on **App registrations** and choose **New application registration**.
-5. Enter a friendly name for the application, for example 'TodoListClient-DotNet' and select 'Native' as the Application Type.
-For the redirect URI, enter `https://TodoListClient`.
-The Redirect URI will not be used in this sample, but it needs to be defined nonetheless.
-Click on **Create** to create the application.
+1. Enter a friendly name for the application, for example 'TodoListClient-OBO' and select 'Native' as the *Application Type*.
+1. For the *Redirect URI*, enter `https://<your_tenant_name>/TodoListClient-OBO`, replacing `<your_tenant_name>` with the name of your Azure AD tenant.
+1. Click on **Create** to create the application.
-6. In the succeeding page, find the **Application ID** value and copy it to the clipboard.
+1. In the succeeding page, Find the *Application ID* value and copy it to the clipboard.
+You'll need it to configure the Visual Studio configuration file for this project.
-7. While still in the Azure portal, choose your application, click on **Settings**, and choose **Properties**.
+1. Then click on **Settings**, and choose **Properties**.
+1. For the App ID URI, replace the guid in the generated URI 'https://\<your_tenant_name\>/\<guid\>', with the name of your service, for example, 'https://\<your_tenant_name\>/TodoListClient-OBO' (replacing `<your_tenant_name>` with the name of your Azure AD tenant)
-8. Configure Permissions for your application - in the Settings menu, choose the 'Required permissions' section, click on **Add**, then **Select an API**, and type 'TodoListService' in the textbox.
-Then, click on  **Select Permissions** and select 'Access TodoListService'.
+1. Configure Permissions for your application.
+To that extent, in the Settings menu, choose the 'Required permissions' section and then, click on **Add**, then **Select an API**, and type `TodoListService-OBO` in the textbox.
+Then, click on  **Select Permissions** and select **Access 'TodoListService-OBO'**.

-#### [Optional] Register the TodoListSPA app
+#### Register the spa app (TodoListSPA-OBO)

-1. Sign in to the [Azure portal](https://portal.azure.com).
-2. On the top bar, click on your account and under the **Directory** list, choose the Active Directory tenant where you wish to register your application.
-3. Click on **More Services** in the left-hand nav, and choose **Azure Active Directory**.
-4. Click on **App registrations** and choose **New application registration**.
+1. In the  **Azure Active Directory** pane, click on **App registrations** and choose **New application registration**.
-5. Enter a friendly name for the application, for example 'TodoListSPA' and select 'Web app / API' as the Application Type.
-For the redirect URI, enter `https://localhost:44377/`.
-Click on **Create** to create the application.
+1. Enter a friendly name for the application, for example 'TodoListSPA-OBO' and select 'Web app / API' as the *Application Type*.
+1. For the *sign-on URL*, enter the base URL for the sample, which is by default `http://localhost:16969/`.
+1. Click on **Create** to create the application.
-6. In the succeeding page, find the **Application ID** value and copy it to the clipboard.
+1. In the succeeding page, Find the *Application ID* value and copy it to the clipboard.
+You'll need it to configure the Visual Studio configuration file for this project.
-7. Enable the OAuth 2 implicit grant for your application by choosing **Manifest** at the top of the application's page.
+1. Enable the OAuth 2 implicit grant for your application by choosing **Manifest** at the top of the application's page.
 Open the inline manifest editor.
    Search for the ``oauth2AllowImplicitFlow`` property.
-You will find that it is set to ``false``; change it to ``true`` and click on Save to save the manifest.
+You will find that it is set to ``false``; change it to ``true`` and click on **Save** to save the manifest.
-8. While still in the Azure portal, choose your application, click on **Settings**, and choose **Properties**
+1. Then click on **Settings**, and choose **Properties**.
+1. For the App ID URI, replace the guid in the generated URI 'https://\<your_tenant_name\>/\<guid\>', with the name of your service, for example, 'https://\<your_tenant_name\>/TodoListSPA-OBO' (replacing `<your_tenant_name>` with the name of your Azure AD tenant)
-9. Configure Permissions for your application - in the Settings menu, choose the 'Required permissions' section, click on **Add**, then **Select an API**, and type 'TodoListService' in the textbox.
-Then, click on  **Select Permissions** and select 'Access TodoListService'.
+1. Configure Permissions for your application.
+To that extent, in the Settings menu, choose the 'Required permissions' section and then, click on **Add**, then **Select an API**, and type `TodoListService-OBO` in the textbox.
+Then, click on  **Select Permissions** and select **Access 'TodoListService-OBO'**.

 #### Configure known client applications

-For the middle tier web API (`TodoListService`) to be able to call the downstream web API (here `Microsoft Graph`), the user must grant the middle tier permission to do so in the form of consent.
-Because the middle tier has no interactive UI of its own, you need to explicitly bind the client app registration in Azure AD with the registration for the web API.
-This binding merges the consent required by both the client & middle tier into a single dialog.
+For the middle tier web API (`TodoListService-OBO`) to be able to call the downstream web APIs, the user must grant the middle tier permission to do so in the form of consent.
+However, since the middle tier has no interactive UI of its own, you need to explicitly bind the client app registration in Azure AD, with the registration for the web API.
+This binding merges the consent required by both the client & middle tier into a single dialog, which will be presented to the user by the client.
 You can do so by adding the "Client ID" of the client app, to the manifest of the web API in the `knownClientApplications` property.
 Here's how:

-1. Navigate to your 'TodoListService' app registration, and open the manifest editor.
+1. In the [Azure portal](https://portal.azure.com), navigate to your `TodoListService-OBO` app registration, and open the manifest editor by clicking on **Manifest**.
-2. In the manifest, locate the `knownClientApplications` array property, and add the Client ID of your client application as an element.
-Your code should look like the following after you're done:
+1. In the manifest, locate the `knownClientApplications` array property, and add the Client ID of the client application (`TodoListClient-OBO`) as an element.
+   After you're done, your code should look like the following snippet with as many GUIDs as you have clients:
    `"knownClientApplications": ["94da0930-763f-45c7-8d26-04d5938baab2"]`
-3. Save the TodoListService manifest by clicking the "Save" button.
+1. Save the TodoListService manifest by clicking the **Save** button.

-4. [Optionally] do the same with the ClientID of your single page JavaScript application's registration if you created it.
+1. [Optionally] do the same with the ClientID of your single page JavaScript application's registration if you created it.

 ### Step 3:  Configure the sample to use your Azure AD tenant

-#### Configure the TodoListService project
+In the steps below, ClientID is the same as Application ID or AppId.

-1. Open the solution in Visual Studio.
+Open the solution in Visual Studio to configure the projects

+### Configure the service project

-2. Open the `web.config` file.
+1. Open the `TodoListService\Web.Config` file
-3. Find the app key `ida:Tenant` and replace the value with your AAD tenant name.
+1. Find the app key `ida:Tenant` and replace the existing value with your AAD tenant name.
-4. Find the app key `ida:Audience` and replace the value with the App ID URI you registered earlier, for example `https://<your_tenant_name>/TodoListService`.
+1. Find the app key `ida:Audience` and replace the existing value with the App ID URI you registered earlier for the TodoListService-OBO app.
+For instance use `https://<your_tenant_name>/TodoListService-OBO`, where `<your_tenant_name>` is the name of your Azure AD tenant.
-5. Find the app key `ida:ClientId` and replace the value with the Client ID for the TodoListService from the Azure portal.
+1. Find the app key `ida:AppKey` and replace the existing value with the key you saved during the creation of the `TodoListService-OBO` app, in the Azure portal.
-6. Find the app key `ida:AppKey` and replace the value with the key for the TodoListService from the Azure portal.
+1. Find the app key `ida:ClientID` and replace the existing value with the application ID (clientId) of the `TodoListService-OBO` application copied from the Azure portal.

-#### Configure the TodoListClient project
+### Configure the client project

-1. Open `app.config`
+1. Open the `TodoListClient\App.Config` file
-2. Find the app key `ida:Tenant` and replace the value with your AAD tenant name.
+1. Find the app key `ida:Tenant` and replace the existing value with your AAD tenant name.
-3. Find the app key `ida:ClientId` and replace the value with the Client ID for the TodoListClient from the Azure portal.
+1. Find the app key `ida:ClientId` and replace the existing value with the application ID (clientId) of the `TodoListClient-OBO` application copied from the Azure portal.
-4. Find the app key `ida:RedirectUri` and replace the value with the Redirect URI for the TodoListClient from the Azure portal, for example `https://TodoListClient`.
+1. Find the app key `ida:RedirectUri` and replace the existing value with the Redirect URI for TodoListClient-OBO app.
+For instance use `https://<your_tenant_name>/TodoListClient-OBO`, where `<your_tenant_name>` is the name of your Azure AD tenant.
-5. Find the app key `todo:TodoListResourceId` and replace the value with the  App ID URI of the TodoListService, for example `https://<your_tenant_name>/TodoListService`
+1. Find the app key `todo:TodoListResourceId` and replace the existing value with the App ID URI you registered earlier for the TodoListService-OBO app.
+For instance use `https://<your_tenant_name>/TodoListService-OBO`, where `<your_tenant_name>` is the name of your Azure AD tenant.
-6. Find the app key `todo:TodoListBaseAddress` and replace the value with the base address of the TodoListService project.
+1. Find the app key `todo:TodoListBaseAddress` and replace the existing value with the base address of the TodoListService-OBO project (by default `https://localhost:44321/`).

 #### [Optionally] Configure the TodoListSPA project

 If you have configured the TodoListSPA application in Azure AD, you want to update the JavaScript project:

-1. Open `appconfig.js`.
+1. Open the `TodoListSPA\appconfig.js` file
 2. In the `config`variable (which is about the Azure AD TodoListSPA configuration):

 - find the member named `tenant` and replace the value with your AAD tenant name.